Santander takeover of Popular good for Spain, Europe - Chairman

-MADRID Santander's takeover of struggling Banco Popular (POP.MC) gives further stability to Spain's banking sector, Chairman Ana Botin told a news conference, adding that Santander had not come under any pressure to purchase its rival.
+MADRID (Reuters) - Santander's takeover of struggling Banco Popular POP.MC gives further stability to Spain's banking sector, Chairman Ana Botin told a news conference, adding that Santander had not come under any pressure to purchase its rival.

 "This deal is good for Spain and it's good for Europe," Botin said.
 She added that the takeover, announced on Wednesday, would not involve any public guarantees from the Spanish state or the European Union.